-- Some Bible studies and other ministries may continue to host Zoom or other types of on-line meetings throughout the summer.
+- Some Bible studies and other ministries continue to meet using Zoom and/or on-site meetings.

-- We will continue to provide recordings of the Sunday Morning Worship services through Facebook or the church web site.
-We hope to have these recordings available around 5:00PM each Sunday.
+- We continue to provide recordings of the Sunday Morning Worship services through Facebook and the church web site.
+These recordings are available around 5:00PM each Sunday.

-- The Food Pantry will not be providing food distributions after Sunday Morning worship services until further notice; however, food is still available by contacting the church office or during other times of controlled distribution.
+- The Food Pantry is providing food distributions after Sunday Morning worship services.
+Food is still available by contacting the church office or during other times of controlled distribution.